 Instructions

-• In a large bowl, combine the sliced beef with the salad dressing: sesame oil, palm sugar, fresh lime juice, and fish sauce.
+• Make the dressing: In a large mixing bowl, whisk together sesame oil, palm sugar, fresh lime juice, and fish sauce until the sugar dissolves.

 Notes